Cora: MVP favorite Betts could play 2B in World Series

 “A.C. has never steered us wrong,” Betts said.
 “Naturally, if he trusts me then I should believe in myself.
 That’s what it takes to win.
 I’ll do whatever.”

-Boston was set to learn its World Series opponent Saturday night when the Dodgers and Brewers played Game 7 of the NL Championship Series, and that will influence how Cora stacks his lineup for Games 3, 4 and 5 if necessary.
-Betts at second is a possibility, but not a certainty.
+Boston learned its World Series opponent Saturday night when the Dodgers beat the Milwaukee Brewers 5-1 in Game 7 of the NL Championship Series.
+That will influence how Cora stacks his lineup for Games 3 and 4, and a potential Game 5.
+Betts at second base is a possibility, but not a certainty.

 “I don’t know, man,” Cora said.
 “He already played second during the regular season.
 So, there’s always a chance, I guess.”

 Betts was a second baseman throughout his minor league career and played 14 games there as a rookie in 2014, relieving an injured Dustin Pedroia.
-He also played second for six innings against the Yankees on Aug.
-3 after Ian Kinsler was hurt.
+Betts also played second for six innings against the Yankees on Aug.
+3 after Ian Kinsler got hurt.

 “He’ll take ground balls as always.
-That’s not gonna change,” Cora said.
+That’s not going to change,” Cora said.
 “But obviously we’ll see who we play and matchups.”

 Among the advantages to moving Betts to second: it could help keep ALCS MVP Jackie Bradley Jr. in the lineup.
 Kinsler and Brock Holt would likely go to the bench with Betts at second.

-Betts drew positive reviews as an infielder in the minor leagues, but he’s only played 128 innings there as a major leaguer.
+Betts drew positive reviews as an infielder in the minors, but he’s only played 128 innings there as a major leaguer.
 Cora has never seen him play the position in person — he was ejected from the Aug.
 3 game against the Yankees before Betts replaced Kinsler.

 “I was just joking with him that there’s a reason he’s the right fielder,” Cora said.
 “He feels he’s good at second.
 I don’t know.
 I never saw it.
 If you asked him he’ll say, ‘I’m great.'”